CarletonComputerScienceSociety/discretemath.ca/dynamic/generators/readme.md

 ## To add a generator, make sure that your generator directory's main.py file has the function
 ## "call()"" that returns the "generate_question()," which returns in the following string data format:
+## If your not using Latex within your question or body, replay "mathjax" with "text"

  {
      "title": "f13m01",